Chart Color Schemes

 The employment landscape in Dromana shows performance that lags behind national averages across key labour market indicators

 Dromana has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate was 3.7% as of June 2025, compared to Greater Melbourne's 4.6%.
+Its unemployment rate was 3.7% as of June 2025, which is 0.9% lower than Greater Melbourne's rate of 4.6%.

 Frequently Asked Questions - Employment